Get started with Azure Maps Power BI visual

 - Telemetry data may be collected on the health of the visual (for example, crash reports), if the telemetry option in Power BI is enabled.

-Other than the scenarios described above, no other data overlaid on the map is sent to the Azure Maps servers.
+Other than the scenarios previously described, no other data overlaid on the map is sent to the Azure Maps servers.
 All rendering of data happens locally within the client.

-You, or your administrator, may need to update your firewall to allow access to the Azure Maps platform that uses the following URL.
+If using the Azure Maps Geographic API endpoints, your firewall may need to be updated to allow access to the Azure Maps platform using either or all of the following URLs:

 Use the Azure Maps Power BI visual